hafur/hafur.github.io/_posts/2020-02-28-A-new-webserver-in-OCI.md

 ![My NSL](/assets/nsl.png)

-Excited about how fast everything was set up and configured, I threw my shiny, new public IP at my browser of choise just to be completely shattered.
+Excited about how fast everything was set up and configured, I threw my shiny, new public IP at my browser of choice just to be completely shattered.
 It did not work.
 I was expecting some default nginx welcome page but my browser would just return errors.

 I checked the nginc config on the server, made sure I could do a curl on the localhost.
 All and everything was working - as long as I was doing the test on the actual server.